 Return to School Social Story: If the return to school is a struggle, this short social story can help with the transition.

-Social Script for Receiving Gifts: This helpful script gives ideas for what to say when giving or receiving gifts around the holidays.
+Social Script for Receiving Gifts: This helpful script gives ideas for what to say when giving or receiving gifts around birthdays and/or the holidays.

 What to Expect at Christmas: This social story shows what a child can expect when celebrating Christmas.

 Seeing Santa Social Story: Children who struggle with Santa visits may benefit from a social story about what they can expect.